 Joplin has optional support for end-to-end encrypted notes.
-This lets you keep your notes private even when synchronizing with a server you don’t fully trust.
+This lets you keep your notes private even when synchronizing with a server you don’t fully trust (such as Google Drive or Microsoft OneDrive).

 Like OneNote, Joplin organizes notes and tasks in notebooks/collections.
 The UI is also similar with a three-panel setup: the first panel manages notebooks, the second manages the notes and tasks inside a notebook, and the last panel is used to display and edit notes.